amrit-campus/CSIT-Notes/Sem1/CSC-111/Unit 1 - Binary Systems/README.md

 ###### Merits

-‣ has made unachieveable successes possible.
+* has made unachieveable successes possible.

-‣ more reliable
+* more reliable

-‣ easy to manipulate
+* easy to manipulate

-‣ flexible
+* flexible

-‣ compatible
+* compatible

-‣ easy storage of data
+* easy storage of data

 ###### Demerits

-‣ more energy than analog systems
+* more energy than analog systems

-‣ thus, more heat
+* thus, more heat

-‣ more fragile i.e if single piece of data is misinterpreted, that may cause a large block of data to be change or altered.
+* more fragile i.e if single piece of data is misinterpreted, that may cause a large block of data to be change or altered.

-‣ it involves binary code
+* it involves binary code

-‣ thus, has **quantization** errors.
+* thus, has **quantization** errors.

+## 1.2 Binary Numbers
+### 1.2.1 Number System

+**Number System** is the mathematical notation for representing numbers of a given set by using digits or other symbols in a consistent manner.
+The various number systems used in digital computers are :-

+* Binary Number System
+* Octal Number System
+* Decimal Number System
+* Hexa-decimal Number System